Presidents of the Hunterian Society

-This is a list of presidents of the Hunterian Society, based in London.
+This is a list of presidents of the Hunterian Society, founded in London in 1819 in honour of the surgeon and anatomist John Hunter.
 Between 1940 and 1945 there was no president.
 Several were based at St Thomas' Hospital, Guy's Hospital, and the London Hospital.
+Thirty-six of the society's first 48 presidents delivered the Hunterian Society Oration.